 In fact, our training is so focused, complete, and easy to understand that we guarantee your operators will pass the written portion of their exams or they can re-attend anyone of our open enrollment classes free of charge to retest.
-All you (or they) are responsible for are the IAI fees.
 Please see the disclaimer for questions about our guarantee.

 Most employers are familiar with the crane operator training requirements OSHA published in 2010.
 The latest Rule published in November, 2018 modifies some of those.
 Here are some of those updates and helpful resource links.

 Any person engaged in a construction activity who is operating a crane covered by the new cranes and derricks rule, except:

 - equipment with a rated hoisting/lifting capacity of 2,000 pounds or less*

 *Operators of the listed equipment must meet the criteria for minimum expertise described in the applicable section in subpart CC.